Grimsby, Ontario

 Grimsby is a town on Lake Ontario in the Niagara Region, Ontario, Canada.
 Grimsby is at the eastern end of the Hamilton Census Metropolitan Area.
 It is named after the English fishing town of Grimsby in north-east Lincolnshire.
 The majority of residents reside in the area bounded by Lake Ontario and the Niagara Escarpment, home to a section of the Bruce Trail.

 Grimsby has experienced significant growth over the past two decades due to its position between Hamilton and St. Catharines.
 Growth is limited by the natural boundaries of Lake Ontario and the Niagara Escarpment.
-Some residents feel development is detrimental to the town as orchards close to the town centre are used for residential development; however, most of the orchards in Grimsby were replaced by houses between the 1950s and 1980s and very few orchards remain.
+Some residents feel development is detrimental to the town as orchards close to the town centre are used for residential development; however, most of the orchards in Grimsby were replaced by houses between the 1950s and 1980s, and very few orchards remain.

 According to a late 2019 report, the town has 33 small parks, 17 larger and "many more green spaces, sport fields, parkettes, trails, and facilities".
 Some notable attractions in Grimsby are the Grimsby Museum, the Grimsby Public Library, the Grimsby Public Art Gallery, the West Niagara YMCA, the Danish Church, and the hockey arena (Peach King Centre), home of the Grimsby Peach Kings.

 History

 A group of United Empire Loyalists from Great Britain settled on the land (originally named Township Number 6 and then 'The Forty'), and founded Grimsby in 1790.
 Robert Nelles, a politician and later lieutenant-colonel in the War of 1812, was one of the town's founders.
 His home on Main Street West was used for many planning sessions during the war.
-In 1816 the settlement became known as Grimsby, the name of the surrounding township, in memory of the seaport town of Grimsby in North East Lincolnshire, England.
+In 1816, the settlement became known as Grimsby, the name of the surrounding township, in memory of the seaport town of Grimsby in North East Lincolnshire, England.
+Historic St. Andrew's Anglican Church was founded in 1794 and the current building was completed in 1825.

 The Village of Grimsby was officially incorporated in 1876 and became a town in 1922.
-The community has gone through many changes, from being a small rural village; to a centre for the manufacture of farm machinery, hospital furniture, furnaces and other metal products; and later the hub of the Niagara Peninsula's fruit-growing industry.
+The community has gone through many changes, from being a small rural village to a centre for the manufacture of farm machinery, hospital furniture, furnaces and other metal products; and later the hub of the Niagara Peninsula's fruit-growing industry.
 Grimsby also had a successful fishing industry which lasted until the 1960s.
 The Town of Grimsby and the Township of North Grimsby were amalgamated in 1970 with the formation of the Regional Municipality of Niagara.
 With a number of wineries and distilleries, Grimsby now serves as the starting point for touring the Niagara wine region.